 Freight Broker Schools in Florida

 Developed in partnership with Brooke Training Solutions, ed2go provides an excellent freight broker/agent training program that is available at over 2,000 universities, community and technical colleges nationwide.
-The program contains 180 course hours and can be completed in six-months, but you can study at your own pace.
+Led by Jan and Jeff Roach, graduates of Baylor University and Abilene Christian University respectively, the program contains 180 course hours and can be completed in six-months, but you can study at your own pace.
 In Florida this program is available at colleges including Florida International University and Miami Dade College in Miami, Hillsborough Community College in Tampa, Valencia College and University of Central Florida in Orlando and the University of North Florida and Florida State College in Jacksonville, among many others.
 There also many freight broker/agent programs in Georgia.